coreinfrastructure/best-practices-badge/background.md

 The Common Criteria for Information Technology Security Evaluation (abbreviated as Common Criteria or CC) is an international standard (ISO/IEC 15408) for computer security certification.

-Common Criteria is a framework where security functional and assurance requirements (SFRs and SARs respectively) can be specified in Protection Profiles (PPs).
+Common Criteria is a framework within which security functional and assurance requirements (SFRs and SARs respectively) can be specified in Protection Profiles (PPs).
 Suppliers can then claim what requirements they meet in a Security Target (which could cover 0 or more Protection Profile requirements).
-Typically testing labs evaluate products to determine if they meet the claims.
+Typically testing labs evaluate products to determine whether they meet the claims.

-The Common Criteria typically focuses on the use of independent labs, who spend time evaluating a large set of documentatary evidence.
+Users of the Common Criteria typically focuses on the use of independent labs, who spend time evaluating a large set of documentatary evidence.
 That is radically different than the approach taken here.